Structures in higher-order quantum correlations due to non-spatial symmetries: Results

 The relation in Eq.~\eqref{eq:theorem_C} is shown in Fig.~\ref{fig:W_CST} (indicated by the arrows marked by C).
-Note that the ${\mathcal C}$-transform of the correlations only switches the operators from the {$j$-th} forward/backward branch to {the $(n-j+1)$-th backward/forward} one in the time-contour(s) without changing the rank of the OTOCs.
-The C-symmetry-induced selection rules in second- and third-order CTOCs are shown in Table~\ref{tab1}.
+Note that the ${\mathcal C}$-transform of the correlations only switches the operators from the {$j$-th} forward/backward branch to {the $\left(n-j+1\right)$-th backward/forward} one in the time-contour(s) without changing the rank of the OTOCs.
+The C-symmetry-induced selection rule in second- and third-order CTOCs is shown in Table~\ref{tab1}.